integr8ly/installation/README.md

 Before running the installer, please consider the following variables:

 * `eval_self_signed_certs` - Whether the OpenShift cluster uses self-signed certs or not.
 Defaults to `true`.
+* `github_client_id` - GitHub OAuth client ID to enable GitHub authorization for Launcher.
+If not defined, GitHub authorization for Launcher will be disabled.
+* `github_client_secret` - GitHub OAuth client secret to enable GitHub authorization for Launcher.
+If not defined, GitHub authorization for Launcher will be disabled.

 Run the playbook: